On This Page

 - Hired a qualified person with a disability: 18%

 - Improved interactions with customers: 22%

 Finding #5: Employers find JAN helpful during the accommodation process.

-Ninety-eight percent of employers found that JAN understood their needs.
-In addition, 94% of employers stated that the information JAN sent them met their needs.
-Overall 100% of employers stated they would use JAN again.
-Data from the past year provide insight into successful situations and solutions from various employment settings and stages, including a wide sampling of industries and business sizes.
+Ninety-seven percent of employers (N=2,178) reported that JAN understood their needs.
+In addition, 93% stated the information JAN sent them met their needs.
+And 100% of employers stated they would use JAN again.

 Situations and Solutions:

 The following examples are based on real-life disability or accommodations-related experiences shared by users of the JAN service.
 Because accommodations are made on a case-by-case basis, these examples may not represent or relate to every workplace situation but are provided to demonstrate possible interactive process and accommodation strategies.

 A janitor has lasting symptoms of fatigue from having COVID-19.